John-Kingham/birds-beasts-fishes/README.md

 - Win Message
 - Exit Message

 The original design for the flow of control through these elements is shown in the flow chart below.
-There are minor differences between this flowchart and the final game, due to user feedback.
+There are minor differences between this flowchart and the final game, due to changes made based on user feedback.

 ![Flow of control chart](docs/images/flow-chart.png)

 ### Skeleton Plane

-The wireframe below show the conceptual design for each of the user interface's main structural elements.
-As this game is only available in the terminal, there are no wireframes specifically for tablets or mobile devices.
-There are minor differences between the wireframes and the final game, due to user feedback.
+The wireframe below show the conceptual design for the user interface's main structural elements.
+As this is a command-line game, there are no wireframes specifically for tablets or mobile devices.
+There are minor differences between these wireframes and the final game, due to changes made based on user feedback.

 ![Wireframes of the user interface](docs/images/wireframes.png)